About the Dashboard

 For Respiratory and Gastrointestinal pathogens, the colors get darker with higher wastewater concentrations.

-For Other (rarely detected) pathogens, the dark red color means there was a positive detection for the pathogen in that days sample.
+For Other (rarely detected) pathogens and H5 (influenza), the dark red color means there was a positive detection for the pathogen in that days sample.

 How do I interpret the sequencing charts?